-In Ayurveda (ancient India’s medical science of life), healthy digestion is the key to great overall health, so it pay to get things moving.
-Below, a few of Ayurveda’s time-tested — yet super-simple — practices for getting your food-processing system functioning at optimal levels.
+In Ayurveda (ancient India’s medical science of life), healthy digestion is the key to great overall health, so it pays to get things moving.
+Below, a few of Ayurveda’s time-tested — yet super-simple — practices for how to improve digestion and get your food-processing system functioning at optimal levels.

-Start with a small piece of fresh ginger and a pinch of salt
+1. Start with a piece of fresh ginger and a pinch of salt.

 Salt is also great for digestion.
 You can cook with it and add it in place of ordinary table salt or sea salt to your savory meals.
 Ayurveda recommends rock salt, which contains beneficial trace elements, such as potassium, iron, calcium, zinc, magnesium and copper.
 Look for brands such as Natierra Himalania Himalayan Pink Salt and Sherpa Pink Himalayan Salt, which you can find in many natural food stores or online.